vivaria/edisonrul.ing/README.md

 ## GLADIATOR BEAST'S BATTLE ARCHFIEND SHIELD

-*   "Gladiator Beast's Battle Archfiend Shield's" effect to destroy itself instead of the equipped monster does not start a Chain.
+*   "Gladiator Beast's Battle Archfiend Shield"'s effect to destroy itself instead of the equipped monster does not start a Chain.

 ## GLADIATOR BEAST'S BATTLE HALBERD